-- F. Product Delivery Team.
+F. Product Delivery Team.
 The PDT is comprised of those individuals directly involved in the development of the decision document.
-Individual contact information and disciplines are presented in Appendix B. In accordance with the PMP, it is planned that the non-Federal sponsors will contribute inkind services.
-Specific in-kind contributions will be added to this RP once they are known.
-All in-kind work products and products produced by contractors will undergo review by the PDT for a determination of adequacy; products will ultimately undergo DQC.
-Some products will undergo IEPR (described later in this Review Plan). - G. Vertical Team.
+Individual contact information and disciplines are presented in appendix B. In accordance with the PMP, it is planned that the non-Federal sponsors will contribute in-kind services which will be determined at a later time.
+All in-kind work products will undergo review by the PDT for a determination of adequacy; products will ultimately undergo DQC.
+Some products will undergo IEPR (described later in this Review Plan).

+G. Vertical Team.
 The Vertical Team includes District management, District Support Team (DST) and Regional Integration Team (RIT) staff as well as members of the Planning of Community of Practice (PCoP).
-Specific points of contact for the Vertical Team can be found in Appendix B. - H. Model Certification.
-The USACE Planning Models Improvement Program
+Specific points of contact for the Vertical Team can be found in appendix B.

-(PMIP) was established in 2003 to assess the state of planning models in the USACE and to make recommendations to assure that high quality methods and tools are available to enable informed decisions on investments in the Nation's water resources infrastructure and natural environment.
+H. Model Certification.
+The USACE Planning Models Improvement Program (PMIP) was established in 2003 to assess the state of planning models in the USACE and to make recommendations to assure that high quality methods and tools are available to enable informed decisions on investments in the Nation's water resources infrastructure and natural environment.
 The main objective of the PMIP is to carry out "a process to review, improve and validate analytical tools and models for USACE Civil Works business programs."
 In carrying out this initiative, a PMIP Task Force was established to examine planning model issues, assess the state of planning models in the Corps, and develop recommendations on improvements to planning models and related analytical tools.
 The PMIP Task Force collected the views of Corps leaders and recognized technical experts, and conducted investigations and numerous discussions and debates on issues related to planning models.
-It identified an array of model-related problems, conducted a survey of planning models, prepared papers on modelrelated issues, analyzed numerous options for addressing these issues, formulated recommendations, and issued a final report.
+It identified an array of model-related problems, conducted a survey of planning models, prepared papers on model-related issues, analyzed numerous options for addressing these issues, formulated recommendations, and issued a final report.
 The Task Force considered ongoing Corps initiatives to address planning capability, and built upon these where possible.
 Examples include several efforts under the Planning Excellence Program (training, specialized planning centers of expertise, modeling); the Science & Engineering Technology (SET) initiative (an EC publication on the SET initiative models is forthcoming) and associated Technical Excellence Network (TEN), which endeavors to provide uniform Science and Engineering tools and practices to the Corps and share them throughout; and, recognition of existing Quality Assurance/Quality Control programs and internal technical review within the Districts.

-For the purposes of this Review Plan, planning models are defined as any models and analytical tools that planners use to define water resources management problems and opportunities, to formulate potential alternatives to address the problems and take advantage of the opportunities, to evaluate potential effects of alternatives and to support decision-making.
+For the purposes of this Review Plan, planning models are defined as any models and analytical tools that planners use to define water resources management problems and opportunities, to formulate potential alternatives to address the problems and take advantage of the opportunities, to evaluate potential effects of alternatives and to support decisionmaking.
 It includes all models used for planning, regardless of their scope or source, as specified in the following sub-paragraphs.
 This Review Plan does not cover engineering models used in planning which will be certified under a separate process to be established under SET.

-The computational models to be employed in the Coyote Valley Dam Feasibility Study have either been developed by or for the USACE.
+The computational models to be employed in the San Francisquito Creek Feasibility Study have either been developed by or for the USACE.
 Model certification and approval for all identified planning models will be coordinated through the PCX as needed.
 Project schedules and resources will be adjusted to address this process for certification and PCX coordination.
 They are: